madshansens/Instagram-API/CONTRIBUTING.md

     }
 ```

 - You MUST take EXTREMELY GOOD CARE to ALWAYS _perfectly_ document ALL parameters, the EXACT return-type, and ALL thrown exceptions.
+All other project developers RELY on the function-documentation ALWAYS being CORRECT!
+With incorrect documentation, other developers would make incorrect assumptions and bugs would be introduced!

 ### Exceptions (EXTREMELY IMPORTANT)

 - ALL thrown exceptions that can happen inside a function or in ANY of its SUB-FUNCTION calls MUST be documented as `@throws`, so that we get a COMPLETE OVERVIEW of ALL exceptions that may be thrown when we call the function.
-YES, that EVEN means exceptions that come from deeper function calls, whose exceptions are NOT being caught by your function and which will therefore bubble up if they're thrown by the deeper sub-functions!
+YES, that EVEN means exceptions that come from deeper function calls, whose exceptions are NOT being caught by your function and which will therefore bubble up if they're thrown by those deeper sub-functions!
-- Always remember that Exceptions will CRITICALLY BREAK ALL OTHER CODE AND STOP PHP'S EXECUTION if not handled or documented properly!
+- Always remember that Exceptions WILL CRITICALLY BREAK ALL OTHER CODE AND STOP PHP'S EXECUTION if not handled or documented properly!
 They are a LOT of responsibility!
-So you MUST put a LOT OF TIME AND EFFORT into PROPERLY handling (_catching and doing something_) with ALL exceptions, AND _documenting_ the ones that your function DOESN'T catch/handle internally and which WILL therefore bubble upwards and would possibly BREAK other code (which is exactly what would happen if an exception ISN'T documented by you and someone uses your bad function and doesn't "catch" your exception since YOU didn't tell them that it can be thrown)!
+So you MUST put a LOT OF TIME AND EFFORT into PROPERLY handling (_catching and doing something_) for ALL exceptions that your function should handle, AND adding PHPdoc _documentation_ about the ones that your function DOESN'T catch/handle internally and which WILL therefore bubble upwards and would possibly BREAK other code (which is EXACTLY what would happen if an exception ISN'T documented by you and someone then uses your bad function and doesn't "catch" your exception since YOU didn't tell them that it can be thrown)!
 - All of our internal exceptions derive from `\InstagramAPI\Exception\InstagramException`, so it's always safe to declare that one as a `@throws \InstagramAPI\Exception\InstagramException` if you're calling anything that throws exceptions based on our internal `src/Exception/*.php` system.
 But it's even better if you can pinpoint which exact exceptions are thrown, by looking at the functions you're calling and seeing their `@throws` documentation, WHICH OF COURSE DEPENDS ON PEOPLE HAVING WRITTEN PROPER `@throws` FOR THOSE OTHER FUNCTIONS SO THAT _YOU_ KNOW WHAT THE FUNCTIONS YOU'RE CALLING WILL THROW.
 DO YOU SEE _NOW_ HOW IMPORTANT IT IS TO DECLARE EXCEPTIONS PROPERLY AND TO _ALWAYS_ KEEP THAT LIST UP TO DATE?!
-- Whenever you are using an EXTERNAL LIBRARY that throws its own custom exceptions (meaning NOT one of the standard PHP ones such as `\Exception` or `\InvalidArgumentException`, etc), then you MUST ALWAYS re-wrap the exception into some appropriate exception from our own library instead, otherwise users will not be able to say `catch (\InstagramAPI\Exception\InstagramException $e)`, since the 3rd party exceptions wouldn't be derived from our base exception.
-To solve that, look at the design of our `src/Exception/NetworkException.php`, which we use in `src/HttpInterface.php` to re-wrap all Guzzle exceptions into our own exception type instead.
+- Whenever you are using an EXTERNAL LIBRARY that throws its own custom exceptions (meaning NOT one of the standard PHP ones such as `\Exception` or `\InvalidArgumentException`, etc), then you MUST ALWAYS re-wrap the exception into some appropriate exception from our own library instead, otherwise users will not be able to say `catch (\InstagramAPI\Exception\InstagramException $e)`, since the 3rd party exceptions wouldn't be derived from our base exception and wouldn't be caught, thus breaking the user's program.
+To solve that, look at the design of our `src/Exception/NetworkException.php`, which we use in `src/Client.php` to re-wrap all Guzzle exceptions into our own exception type instead.
 Read the source-code of our NetworkException and it will explain how to properly re-wrap 3rd party exceptions and how to ensure that your re-wrapped exception will give users helpful messages and helpful stack traces.

 # CONTRIBUTING NEW ENDPOINTS